cracker-free/NIUBI-Partition-Editor-Licenses-And-Keys/README.md

 DISCLAIMER
 ------
 I am not from NUIBI, the appliction is under their copyright and i am just a cracker.
-I Assume no reponsibility on damages madet to your DISK or PC by the software.
+I Assume no reponsibility on damages made to your DISK or PC by the software.
 Use responsibly and with care.